Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 Use of a Burger Service Number (BSN) is only allowed when the organization has permission to do so.
 Even when an organization has permission to use BSN's it is still recommended to use a pseudonym that is only translatable to a BSN for a limited number of services/users within the organization.
 An example of this can be found in the [architecture of the "digitaalstelsel omgevingswet"](https://aandeslagmetdeomgevingswet.nl/publish/library/219/dso_-_gas_-_knooppunt_toegang_iam.pdf)

-For identifying government organizations use the "organisatie-identificatienummer" (OIN) For identifying non-government organizations (companies, associations, foundations etc...) use the Handelsregisternummer (HRN)
+For identifying government organizations use the "organisatie-identificatienummer" (OIN).
+For identifying non-government organizations (companies, associations, foundations etc...) use the Handelsregisternummer (HRN).
 These are used in the PKIOverheid and e-Herkenning context.
 See https://www.logius.nl/diensten/oin for more information on these identifiers.
-OINs can be queried using the COR API https://portaal.digikoppeling.nl/registers/corApi/index HRNs are derived from the RSIN which can be queried in the "Handels register" https://developers.kvk.nl/documentation/search-v2
+OINs can be queried using the COR API https://portaal.digikoppeling.nl/registers/corApi/index .
+HRNs are derived from the RSIN which can be queried in the "Handels register" https://developers.kvk.nl/documentation/search-v2 .

-In the EU context use the eIDAS legal identifier. for more information see https://ec.europa.eu/digital-single-market/en/trust-services-and-eid
+In the EU context use the eIDAS legal identifier.
+For more information see https://ec.europa.eu/digital-single-market/en/trust-services-and-eid .

 **Clients**
 The authorization server issues the registered client a client identifier - a unique string representing the registration information provided by the client.
 The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
 The client identifier is unique to the authorization server.